 Among those deeply touched by her passing are her husband, Rev. Ted Thompson, her many relatives, medical colleagues, and a wide circle of friends who deeply appreciated her love and compassion.

-Cremation has taken place and her burial will be in the Brookside Cemetery, Bedford , following her funeral service at St. Matthew's United Church on Friday July 31, 2020 at 2 p.m.
-The funeral will be live-streamed on the St. Matthew's Facebook Page at this link: www.facebook.com/stmatthewsunitedchurch.
+Cremation has taken place and her burial was in the Brookside Cemetery, Bedford , following her funeral service at St. Matthew's United Church on Friday July 31, 2020 at 2 p.m.
+The funeral was live-streamed on the St. Matthew's Facebook Page at this link: www.facebook.com/stmatthewsunitedchurch.

 Donations in memory of Dr. Dora A. Stinson can be made to the IWK Foundation or to St. Matthew's United Church.